-Organization Name Organization Type Project Title Project Description testing has ever been done.
-The goal of the project is to improve the function and operation of the wells to improve water quality conditions.
-An overall objective of the project is to sustain an adequate supply of water that can meet the capacity of future demands and reduce the costs needed for untimely repairs.
-Mammoth Community Water District Community Services District Expansion of Mammoth Basin Groundwater Monitoring Array MCWD relies on groundwater for up to 60% of its annual potable supply, and has a network of nine production wells and 14 monitoring wells.
+Year Organization Organization Submitted Name Туре Project Title Project Description Project Type Project Status Submitted Турс Expansion of MCWD relies on groundwater for up to 60 to 90% of its annual potable supply, and has a network of nine production wells and 14 monitoring wells.
 MCWD completed a groundwater model and report in 2009 (Wildermuth environmental Inc. 2009), to simulate the groundwater basin under existing and potential future groundwater use levels.
 This report identified geographic areas that lack adequate groundwater data and thus constrain the understanding of the hydrogeologic system and limit the accuracy of the groundwater model.
 To address these data gaps, MCWD proposes installation of new monitoring wells in the areas identified in the 2009 report, and a targeted set of pumping-induced short term "stress tests" to confirm key aquifer parameters, such as groundwater/surface water interactions.
-The proposed new well locations are: 1) four wells in the vicinity of Laurel Pond for water quality and shallow groundwater monitoring; 2) two wells between the Town of Mammoth Lakes and Hwy 395, adjacent to Mammoth Creek, to improve groundwater monitoring in the central-eastern areas of the aquifer; 3) one well near the crossing of Mammoth Creek and Hwy 395 to monitor areas of potential creek interactions with groundwater; and 4) one well in the vicinity of the Convict Creek watershed divide to confirm key boundary condition assumptions for the aquifer.
-The collection of new groundwater data would be used to improve the Mammoth Basin Groundwater model and increase the understanding of the characteristics of the hydrogeological system.
-Mammoth Community Water District Community Services District Mammoth Creek Data Collection Improvements MCWD's water right licenses and permit require the District to refrain from diverting water when Mammoth Creek flows fall below specified monthly flow levels.
-These specified flows protect the creek's fish habitat and downstream ranching operations.
-This project would improve the accuracy of two key gages for low flow conditions, and provide improved real-time monitoring at a third gage, for improved tracking and response to low flow conditions.
-This project would improve Mammoth Creek flow monitoring at three locations: • the Old 395 Gage downstream of the Mammoth Creek crossing of Hwy 395 bridge by installing a live link with MCWD's Supervisory control and Data Acquisition (SCADA) system
+The proposed new well locations are: 1) four wells in the vicinity of Laurel Pond for water quality and shallow groundwater monitoring; 2) two wells between the Town of Mammoth Lakes and Hwy 395, adjacent to Mammoth Creek, to improve groundwater monitoring in the central-eastern areas of the aquifer; 3) one well near the crossing of Mammoth Creek and Hwy 395 to monitor areas of potential creek interactions with groundwater; and 4) one well in the vicinity of the Convict Creek watershed divide to confirm key boundary condition assumptions for the aquifer; and 5) one well between the geothermal wellfield and MCWD's groundwater production field to monitor Troject Type Troject Status Mammoth Community Public water Mammoth Basin Groundwater potential interconnection with the geothermal production and injection operations.
+The collection of new groundwater data would be used to improve the Mammoth Basin Groundwater model and 2012 Water District purveyor Monitoring Array increase the understanding of the characteristics of the hydrogeological system.
+Planning Shovel-ready The Mammoth Community Water District's ability to serve the community with a reliable water supply is currently challenged during multiple drought years.
+In May 2007, the Town of Mammoth Lakes completed a comprehensive update to their General Plan, reporting that land development under the approved General Plan would result in significant water supply deficiencies in a dry year.
+To help ensure that future water needs can be met in a reliable and sustainable mannerparticularly during drought periodsthe District has developed a recycled water program to provide treated wastewater for landscape irrigation which would otherwise create a demand on potable water supplies during the summer.
+Mammoth Community Public water Expansion of Recycled Water Distribution Pipe The Mammoth Community Water District (MCWD) proposes to install six-inch diameter ductile iron pipe and associated appurtenances to expand the distribution of recycled water.
+Included in the project are installation of pumps, pipelines, meters and monitoring devices in compliance with the approved MCWD Recycled Water Project EIR and the requirements of Title 22.
+This project would significantly conserve potable water resources in the Mammoth Creek watershed 2010 Water District purveyor Project through beneficial re-use of treated wastewater.
+Implementation Conceptual